FortisBC: Renewable Natural Gas

-In June 2011, FortisBC launched the RNG program for customers in the Lower Mainland, Fraser Valley, Interior and the Kootenays.
-FortisBC residential, commercial and industrial customers can opt into the program and designate a fixed percent, up to a 100 per cent, of their natural gas usage be RNG.
-FortisBC acquires equivalent amounts of RNG to cover customer demand for its distribution system from RNG suppliers.
+In June 2011, FortisBC launched a Renewable Natural Gas (RNG) program for customers in the Lower Mainland, Fraser Valley, Interior and the Kootenays.
+This program collects methane from farms and landfills and mixes it into existing natural gas infrastructure.
+FortisBC customers can opt into the program and request that up to 100% of their natural gas come from the RNG program.